-- (1) The Student Appeals Committee is hereby established. - (2) The Student Appeals Committee is required to have a Charter that clearly defines its objectives and functions, the responsibilities of its members and provides details of the Committee's membership and operations - (3) The Student Appeals Committee Charter has effect according to its terms and must be reviewed by the Committee at least every two years and submitted to the Vice-Chancellor as its overarching governance authority for approval.
+- (1) The Student Appeals Committee is hereby established. - (2) The Student Appeals Committee Charter is set out in Schedule 3. - (3) The Student Appeals Committee Charter has effect according to its terms.

 57. Appealable decisions

 A decision is an appealable decision if it is-